Bachelor of Business (Logistics and Supply Chain Management) (Applied)Program details

 This four-year program prepares you to tackle business problems in the global marketplace and understand the complex world of logistics, supply chain and trade industries.

-Areas you'll cover include procurement and global sourcing, supply chain design and management, transport and freight logistics, warehousing and distribution and business IT and operations management.
+Areas you'll cover include procurement and global sourcing, supply chain analytics, warehousing, freight and distribution and business operations and management.

 You will build on your classroom learning through a compulsory industry placement undertaken during the third year.